Banned Books Week: Sept 28-Oct 2, 2015

 Freedom of expression—the right to say and read as we choose—is most important when the thoughts expressed are unpopular, disturbing, or unorthodox.
 Differing points of view should be available for anyone who wishes to read them, and no one should be able to control what other people may read.

-During Banned Books Week we had displays with information on banned and challenged books.
+During Banned Books Week is an opportunity for libraries to promote awareness of frequently banned and challenged books.
 To highlight the many books that have been challenged we had brown-wrapped books scattered around, labeled with the titles and reasons why someone objected to them and didn't want you to be able to read them.
 Displays in the library provide more information of the history of challenged and banned books.
 Be sure to "Like" our Facebook page to see all the mugshots and other library photos!

 Out of 464 challenges as reported by the Office for Intellectual Freedom